Sejal060/hackathon/DEPLOYMENT_READY_SUMMARY.md

 - **Yash's Frontend AI UI**: Ready for integration
 - **Vinayak's QA & Task Bank**: Ready for testing

-The system now supports a complete end-to-end flow with AI-powered judging capabilities.
+The system now supports a complete end-to-end flow with AI-powered judging capabilities and enhanced health monitoring for production deployment.